LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/SMS/complying-with-sms-regulations.md

 ## Best practices for texting customers

 LiveEngage SMS functionality was created to help brands facilitate one-to-one text conversations.
 Your team can receive and respond to SMS text messages from customers.
 Texts are sent and received through the LiveEngage platform, while transcripts are recorded and stored.
-You can achieve better control and send automatic opt-out messages through creation of custom Predefined Content via the Agent Workspace.
+You can achieve better control and send automatic opt-out messages through creation of custom Predefined Content via the agent workspace.

 ### Sample scenarios